soorajprakash/Custom_MetaSoundNodes_SRJ/docs/development_notes.md

 `SignalData` and `TriggerData` point to arrays of floats, as returned by `FAudioBufferReadRef`.

 #### Misc Notes
-Some supplementary notes on implementing the sample and hold node in Pure Data can be found [here](./Pd_implementations/SaH_Pd.md).
+Some supplementary notes on implementing the sample and hold node in Pure Data can be found [here](./Pd_implementations/SaH_Pd.md) for comparison.

 I'm attempting to follow [Epic's coding standards](https://dev.epicgames.com/documentation/en-us/unreal-engine/epic-cplusplus-coding-standard-for-unreal-engine?application_version=5.4) to the best of my understanding, for example:
 - use PascalCase throughout